 PulteGroup (PHM) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the homebuilder had lost 3.32% over the past month.
-This has lagged the Construction sector's gain of 1.33% and the S&P 500's gain of 2.65% in that time.
+Coming into today, shares of the homebuilder had lost 9.99% in the past month.
+In that same time, the Construction sector lost 1.22%, while the S&P 500 gained 3.76%.

 Wall Street will be looking for positivity from PulteGroup as it approaches its next earnings report date.
+This is expected to be April 28, 2022.
 On that day, PulteGroup is projected to report earnings of $1.71 per share, which would represent year-over-year growth of 33.59%.
-Our most recent consensus estimate is calling for quarterly revenue of $3.06 billion, up 11.94% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $3.06 billion, up 11.94% from the prior-year quarter.

-Any recent changes to analyst estimates for PulteGroup should also be noted by investors.
+Investors might also notice recent changes to analyst estimates for PulteGroup.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-PulteGroup is currently a Zacks Rank #2 (Buy).
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+PulteGroup currently has a Zacks Rank of #2 (Buy).

-We can also see that PHM currently has a PEG ratio of 0.5.
+We can also see that PHM currently has a PEG ratio of 0.47.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Building Products - Home Builders stocks are, on average, holding a PEG ratio of 0.42 based on yesterday's closing prices.
+The Building Products - Home Builders industry currently had an average PEG ratio of 0.4 as of yesterday's close.

 Click to get this free report